sohailmerchant/kitab-metadata-api/README.md

           |- ...: the migrations folder contains a file
                for each of the migrations (= changes to the database model) made
       |- admin.py: the models are registered in this file
+           so they can be accessed from the admin panel (?)
       |- apps.py: a two-line class is created here for the configuration of the app,
            which is given the name "api"
       |- models.py: in this file, the models (~ tables) are created.
       |- models-v2.py: older version of models.py?
-      |- serializers.py: define serializers (which dictate what fields are exposed
+      |- serializers.py: define serializers (which create JSON representations
+           of the data in the database):
-           through the endpoints): AuthorNameSerializer, VersionMetaSerializer,
+           AuthorNameSerializer, VersionMetaSerializer,
            TextSerializer, AuthorMetaSerializer, AggregatedStatsSerializer
       |- tests.py: (empty file)
       |- urls.py: creates endpoint URLs, each connected with a specific view